jenpetsmit/tk_wiki/wiki.md

 **5. Which computer are you using?**

 Your options for computing include your personal computer, your organization’s computer, or a Cloud-based computer like AWS’s _EC2_ or GCP’s _Compute Engine_.
+See [SRA in the Cloud](https://www.ncbi.nlm.nih.gov/sra/docs/sra-cloud/) for more information.

 **6.What is _cache space_?**